cyberabi/TalkingWithGenAI/amy/amy.md

 XXXXXX\'s recruiting team: out of privacy, security, and competitive-intelligence concerns, the firm maintains extremely limited public information about senior leadership.
-On our website, only four executives, including Philippe and Thomas Laffont, are officially listed.
+On our website, only four executives, including XXXX and XXXX XXXX, are officially listed.
 That\'s an intentional choice, and it\'s been our policy for years.